liquidweb/php-stormondemand/README.md

 Take a look at examples/serverlisting.php to see the basics of using the library.

-Additionally, StormAPI.class.php utilizes PHPDoc for friendly generation of documentation for the library.
-This of course is also handy for certain IDEs, such as Eclipse when using PDT.
+StormAPI.class.php utilizes PHPDoc for friendly use of the library when using an IDE such as Eclipse with PHP Development tools.
+Additionally, phpdoc can be run against it as well if you like that sort of thing.